List of works by Dale Chihuly

 This article lists artworks produced by Dale Chihuly (born September 20, 1941), an American glass sculptor and entrepreneur who works with blown glass.

 Permanent collections

 Permanent collections that include work by Dale Chihuly.

-United Kingdom

 In 2000, Chihuly's commission from the Victoria and Albert Museum for a 30 ft, blown-glass chandelier dominates the museum's main entrance.

 Chihuly's The Sun was on temporary display until January 2006 at Kew Gardens, London, England.
 The piece is 13 feet (4 m) high.

 Dale Chihuly glass art at the exhibition of his work in Royal Botanic Gardens, Kew, in 2005.